elastos/Elastos.DID.Swift.SDK/README.md

 ## Thanks

-Sincerely thanks to all teams and projects that we relies on directly or indirectly.
+Sincerely thanks to all teams and projects that we rely on directly or indirectly.

 ## Contributing